One of the best barriers between your skin and the sun is clothing, so try to cover as much skin as possible.

 - Moisture content: Fabrics offer less protection from UV radiation when wet.
 How much less protection will depend on the type of fabric and the amount of moisture it absorbs.
 To reduce the effect of the moisture, take dry clothes to change into or if dipping in and out of the water, choose a fabric that provides effective protection from UV and that will dry quickly.

-- Caring for your clothes: Washing new clothes can improve their sun protection, especially when made of natural fibres such as cotton, by shrinking gaps in the structure.
+- Caring for your clothes: Washing new clothes can improve their sun protectiveness by shrinking gaps in the structure.
 However, old, threadbare or faded clothes may offer decreased protection over time.

 - UV absorbers: Some clothing is treated so it can absorb more UV radiation.
-Check the clothing label to see if your clothes have been treated and ensure you follow the care instructions.
+Check the clothing label to see if your clothes have been treated and follow the care instructions.